MattMadness/sapphire-butler/README.md

 If you have Sapphire Butler installed, you can use it's `admin/taskeditor` task to make edits or add to your Sapphire Butler installation.
 Just remember that once you upgrade, your changes might be overwritten.

-In this tutorial, we will manually create a task to play a Lofi Hip Hop Radio Station.
+In this tutorial, we will manually create a task to play a Lofi Hip Hop Radio Station by working directly from the source tree.
+You can obtain the source tree by running `butler prod/butlersrc`, and then you can enter it by running `cd sapphire-butler`.

 ### Creating the Language File